cmput402/cmput402.github.io/content/group/technical-debt.md

 # Submission Requirements

-<p class="longWarning">Your submission must meet the [formatting requirements]({filename}/general/report.md).
-Marks may be lost or you may receive a zero if the report is not **easy** to read and professional, or if it does not meet the formatting requirements.</p>
+<p class="longWarning">Your submission must meet the <a href="../general/report.html">formatting requirements</a> Marks may be lost or you may receive a zero if the report is not **easy** to read and professional, or if it does not meet the formatting requirements.</p>

-- Submit a [Zipped PDF report]({filename}/report.md) (max.
+- Submit a [Zipped PDF report]({filename}/general/report.md) (max.
 5 pages of text, including screenshots/tables, etc) via Canvas.
 - Submit a PDF of your slides to Canvas along with your report.
 - Include your team's repository link in the report.
 - Please name your file using the following format:
     - `<LabCode>_<GroupName>_G5_Report.zip`
     - Example: `D01_m01_G5_Report.zip`
-- Meets the formatting requirements.
+- Meets the [formatting requirements]({filename}/general/report.md).
 Marks may be lost or you may receive a zero if the report is not **easy** to read and professional, or if it does not meet the formatting above.

 Copyright 2021, 2022 Dr. Sarah Nadi.
 Copyright 2023, 2024 Dr. Hazel Campbell.
 All rights reserved.